jon-deng/block-array/README.md

 y = np.matmul(A, x)
 ```

+## Documentation
+Documentation is available but incomplete.
+To build the documentation, go to the `docs` directory and use the command `make html` to build the html documentation in the `build` directory.

 ## Contributing
 This project is a work in progress so there are likely bugs and missing features.
 If you would like to contribute a bug fix, a feature, refactor etc. thank you!
 All contributions are welcome.